-Ali Alattar, MD, MAS, joined the University of Pittsburgh Department of Neurological Surgery residency program in July of 2019 after graduating from University of California San Diego School of Medicine.
-While at UCSD, Dr. Alattar invested in additional training in clinical and biomedical research and earned a Master’s of Advanced Studies in clinical research.
-Dr. Alattar studied biochemistry at Portland State University and graduated summa cum laude with a Bachelor of Science.
+Ali Alattar, MD, MAS, joined the University of Pittsburgh Department of Neurological Surgery residency program in July of 2019 after graduating from University of California, San Diego School of Medicine.
+While at UCSD, Dr. Alattar invested in additional training in clinical and biomedical research and earned a master of advanced studies in clinical research.
+Dr. Alattar studied biochemistry at Portland State University and graduated summa cum laude with a bachelor of science degree.

-Dr. Alattar’s research interests include big data, cost-effectiveness, and applying artificial intelligence and machine learning to the analysis of large amounts of image, text, and genomic data.
+Dr. Alattar’s research interests have grown from big data, cost-effectiveness, artificial intelligence, and machine learning to include the application of augmented reality to image-guidance and development of unique biomarkers and molecular therapeutics in the diagnosis and treatment of intracranial aneurysms.
 He hopes to contribute to new cancer registries, develop clinical decision support systems, and discover genetic risk factors and molecular subtypes of disease.

 Specialized Areas of Interest